Experiences you can’t stream.

 Founded in 2019, Falconbridge Players brings classic scripts to life in the Madison, Wisconsin area.
 Through workshops, staged readings, pop-up performances, and full-scale productions, we tell timeless tales with a rebel mindset.

-Our next event is a workshop of London Assurance by Dion Boucicault on August 20, 2019 at Arts + Literature Laboratory in Madison.
+Our next event is a dramatic reading of The Upper Berth by Francis Marion Crawford, October 29 at Arts + Literature Laboratory in Madison.

 Performers, directors, adaptors, and dramaturgs are invited to collaborate with Falconbridge Players.